NilooRocha/server-skl/README.md

 ## Project Overview

-This project is a hands-on exploration of building a login and profile-switching system in Go.
+This project is a hands-on exploration of building a login system in Go.
 The primary goal was to create a functional application while adhering to Clean Code and DDD best practices.
 I aimed for simplicity, avoiding unnecessary external dependencies to focus on core design principles.

 ## Project Structure & Architecture